matt-wisdom/flask-messenger/README.md

 3. Templates (generic, button, reciept, media)
 4. Buttons (url, call, postback, login, logut)

-<b>Note:</b> This is an unofficial wrapper around the facebook messenger api, If you dont understand what some of the terms are.
+<b>Note:</b> This is an unofficial wrapper around the metas messenger api, If you dont understand what some of the terms are.
 Please
-refer to the official facebook messenger api documentation.
+refer to the official meta's messenger api documentation.
 ## Before Starting
 Ensure you've created your facebook page and you understand how to setup a facebook app webook and subscribe to events.
 If you don't.
 Visit this link
 [Messenger Api](https://developers.facebook.com/docs/messenger-platform/)